clux/kubecon2020/kubecon-talk.md

 https://github.com/kubernetes/client-go/blob/master/kubernetes/typed/apps/v1/deployment.go#L17

-right. all of this is generated. because people recognised you have to enforce some of these assumptions for them to stick.
+right. all of this is generated. because people recognised that you **have** to enforce some of these assumptions for them to stick.

 now, this isn't generics, but it's consistency. for each, kind, the specific structs are specialized manually